rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 - density-mesh-core - generates mesh from density map.
 - density-mesh-image - generates density map from image.

-Typical use case would be to use two of them to create mesh from images but in case you have your own image handler, you can stick to the core module and produce density maps by yourself.
+A typical use case would be to use two of them to create mesh from images but in case you have your own image handler, you can stick to the core module and produce density maps by yourself.